 Cats bring you toys (dead prey included) because they want to play or show you what they have caught by bringing the prey home.
 The two are interlinked.

-Here are some different approaches as it is not necessarily as simple as the cats wants to play.
+Here are some different approaches, as it is not necessarily as simple as the cat wants to play.

 Why Do Cats Bring You Toys At Night?